tytydraco/yessleep/out/I_was_a_security_guard_at_an_island_where_the_global_elites_meet_to_sacrifice_to_the_ancient_gods.md

 “He’s around somewhere,” Kolmek answered.
 We started circling the mansion, looking for any signs of life.
 Kolmek went in the lead.
 As he turned the corner, an enormous black hand with sharp claws of fingers flitted forward in a blur, wrapping itself around his chest.
 Kolmek gave a strangled cry as it closed around him.
 I heard his bones crush as a spout of blood and gore flew from his mouth and nose, as if he were a toothpaste tube being squeezed.

 I backpedaled away as Moloch threw the twitching corpse aside like a discarded toy.
 It smashed into the wall of the mansion, exploding wetly.
-A human-shaped bloody stain slowly slid down the wall above Kolmek’s mangled body.
+A human-shaped, bloody stain languidly dripped down the wall above Kolmek’s mangled body.

 Moloch slowly turned his head towards me, the fiery eyes flashing with hunger.
 He gnashed his fangs together, taking a step forward with a leg the size and shape of a tree trunk.
 With every step he took, I felt the ground tremble.